sebiwtt/flaskriver/docs/API/ClassificationInterface.md

 **Request Payload**

-- A JSON Object containig a list of features with the key "features", and a single target value with the key "target".
+- A JSON Object containing a list of features with the key "features", and a single target value with the key "target".
 ```json
 {
     "features":{